 The Village is currently in the planning phase of this project, which includes traffic and safety analysis, conceptual design, public engagement, and compiling an engineering report on the feasibility of implementing the project concepts.
 By the end of summer 2022, the Village expects to host multiple opportunities to present the project, including at various meetings and workshops.
 The design and construction timeline of the project is to be determined.

 2021 Presentation (August 11, 2021 Presentation)

-This project will repair and replace cracked and uneven sidewalks, curbs, and gutters, as well as install new ramps and sidewalks following ADA standards on Treasure Island and Harbor Island.
-The estimated date for completion is September 2022.
+This project has replaced cracked and uneven sidewalks, curbs and gutters, as well as install new ramps and sidewalks following ADA standards on Treasure Island and Harbor Island.

 Treasure Island (Phase II)

 This project is currently in the bid phase.
 It includes new construction and upgrades to sidewalks, installation of audible beacons, and construction of crosswalks to meet ADA requirements not addressed in Phase I. Construction on Phase II is estimated to begin in Fall 2022.

 Bus shelters in the Village will be redesigned to match the new NBV branding.

 The design will be approved by the Village Commission by December 2022.
 The first shelter will be fabricated and installed by March 2023 with subsequent shelters installed over the next two years.